 Titrimetry was earlier performed in the 18th century by as simple equipment as a teaspoon.
 Then came the traditional pipette and burette which were very commonly used for textile bleaching.
 But these burettes were without cocks.
 Later, metal cocks were used which were then replaced by glass ones.
 Still used in modern day titrimetry, burettes are very useful for measured droppings.
 Now, they essentially have electronic or electro-chemical indications of the end-point, and even the termination of operation is automated.

 A boon for modern laboratories, the mechanical shaker is the best solution to difficult experiments that involve intense shaking.
-Though Gay Lussac had developed own method of ingenious way of shaking in 1832, shakers have evolved technically making the process more automated and accurate now.
+Though Gay Lussac had developed own method of an ingenious way of shaking in 1832, shakers have evolved technically making the process more automated and accurate now.

 Qualitative Analytical Equipment

 Evolving from inventions and developments in both physics and chemistry, earlier spectroscopes were best suited for qualitative analysis.
 Later lighting with gas quickly replaced them.
-Now, gas burners are present in the most modern laboratories too for all heating purposes and proved as the best science lab equipment.
+Now, gas burners are present in most modern laboratories too for all heating purposes and proved as the best science lab equipment.

 There have been significant changes then and now that have contributed to the success of laboratories.